-Trump prepares for war as Iraq invasion architect, John Bolton, is appointed NSA director (Video)
+Trump prepares for war as Iraq invasion architect, John Bolton, is appointed National Security Advisor (Video)

 “I am pleased to announce that, effective 4/9/18, @AmbJohnBolton will be my new National Security Advisor.
 I am very thankful for the service of General H.R.
 McMaster who has done an outstanding job & will always remain my friend.
 There will be an official contact handover on 4/9.”

-Former UN Ambassador John Bolton will become Trump’s new NSA director, replacing H.R.
+Former UN Ambassador John Bolton will become Trump’s new National Security Advisor, replacing H.R.
 McMaster.

 Bolton, the hawkish former Bush administration official, will take over for McMaster on April 9.